ecom-co/service-grpc-template/README.md

 ];
 ```

-The `@ecom-co/grpc` library will automatically handle service registration and management.
+The `@ecom-co/grpc` library will automatically handle service registration and management using the **GrpcStarter** for deferred initialization.

 ### Port Assignment Guidelines